ambanum/social-networks-graph-generator/explanation.md

 ## Collecting tweets

-The data is collected by `Graphgenerator` using the collection tool `snscrape`.
-This tool collects the data that is displayed when you search in the Twitter search bar.
-It only allows to retrieve the retweets of the last seven days (beyond that only tweets and quotes can be collected).
+The data is collected by `Graphgenerator` using the scraping tool `snscrape`.
+This tool collects the data that is displayed when you search using the Twitter search bar.
+It only allows to retrieve the retweets of the last seven days (beyond that, only tweets and quotes can be collected).
 The collection is limited to the last seven days.

 `Graphgenerator` collects all tweets that are retweets or quotes of tweets mentioning the hashtag